isomerpages/moe-rgps/index.md

       url: /parents/briefing-slides/
   - infopic:
       title: For Teacher's Day Celebration
-      description: We are allowing our ex-students to come back to school on the 31 Aug, Thursday to visit teachers.
-They can visit their teachers from 11.15 a.m. to 1.00 p.m.
+      description: Ex-students are welcomed to visit your teachers on 31 August 2023, Thursday from 11.15am to 1pm.
+Please inform your teachers  and meet them in the canteen.
       image: /images/survey.png
       alt: Image alt text
 ---